JohannesJolkkonen/Azure-Datalake-Organizer/README.md

 - BlobTrigger Functions are triggered retroactively, so when you set the functions to track an existing container/filesystem for uploads, **all existing blobs are also checked** for compliance and moved as necessary.

+- Automation Runbook is called with a webhook address, which the Azure Function retrieves from Key Vault.

-- Azure Automation was used to move the blobs mostly for learning purposes, but implementing all the scripts with Azure Functions would probably be better due to faster startup.
+- Azure Automation was used to move the blobs mostly for learning purposes, but implementing all the scripts with Azure Functions would probably be better due to slightly faster startup.

+- Two Automation Runbooks are used; one for the actual moving of blobs and another one to call its execution.
+This allows us to retrieve the status of that execution and complete further actions based on it.

-- In case of error(s) moving a blob, the runbook sends an alert Message to a dedicated Teams-channel using a webhook connector.
+- In case of error(s) moving a blob, the error-catching runbook sends an alert Message to a dedicated Teams-channel using a webhook connector.
 The webhook address is stored and retrieved with AzAutomate Variables.

 ## Services Used